Azure-Samples/Azure-MachineLearning-DataScience/Misc/SQLDW/machine-learning-data-science-process-sqldw-walkthrough.md

 ## <a name="ipnb"></a>Data Exploration and Feature Engineering in IPython Notebook

 In this section, we will perform data exploration and feature generation using both Python and SQL queries against the SQL DW created earlier.
-A sample IPython notebook named **SQLDW_Explorations.ipynb** has been downloaded to your local directory.
-It is also available on [GitHub](https://raw.githubusercontent.com/Azure/Azure-MachineLearning-DataScience/master/Misc/SQLDW/SQLDW_Explorations.ipynb).
+A sample IPython notebook named **SQLDW_Explorations.ipynb** and a Python script file **SQLDW_Explorations_Scripts.py** have been downloaded to your local directory.
+They are also available on [GitHub](https://github.com/Azure/Azure-MachineLearning-DataScience/tree/master/Misc/SQLDW).
+These two files are identical in Python scripts.
+The Python script file is provided to you in case you do not have an IPython Notebook server.
+These two sample Python files are designed under **Python 2.7**.

-The needed Azure SQL DW information in the IPython Notebook has been plugged in by the PowerShell script previously.
-You can open this notebook and run it directly.
+The needed Azure SQL DW information in the sample IPython Notebook and the Python script file has been plugged in by the PowerShell script previously.
+They are executable without any modification.

+In order to run the sample IPython Notebook or the Python script file, you need to have the following Python packages installed:

+	- pandas
+	- numpy
+	- matplotlib
+	- pyodbc
+	- PyTables

 The recommended sequence when working with large data is the following: